dppeykov/Docker/README.md

 > Also we can create more than 1 virtual networks (bridge) - the purpose is to separate the apps we are creating

 >**IMPORTANT**: we can't have more than 1 container listening on the same port on a host level.
-Example: if we have 1 container listening on port 80 on the host, we can't create another container with the same.
+Example: if we have 1 container listening on port 80 on the host, we can't create another container with the same (because the port is already open and in use).